 - Use YouTube’s automatic captions to get a head start on captions or transcripts.

 - Videos should also have proper color contrast and no flashes.

 Sign up for our newsletter to get emails with accessibility content similar to this article.
-If you subscribe, we’ll email you web accessibility insights or things we learn a few times a month.
+Subscribers get monthly web accessibility insights.
 You can unsubscribe at any time.